gemesa/rustlink/README.md

 :warning: Work in progress! :warning:

 rustlink is a set of tools to program STM32 devices:
-- `st-info`: chip and device information tool
+- `rst-info`: chip and device information tool
-- `st-flash`: programmer and flash manipulation tool
+- `rst-flash`: programmer and flash manipulation tool

 ## Installation from source